Pennsylvania Sales Tax License Registration

 How to get a Pennsylvania Sales Tax License

-There are 2 sales tax setup tasks you may need to complete in Pennsylvania to get your sales tax licence.
+There is one sales tax setup task you may need to complete in Pennsylvania to get your sales tax licence.
 You can follow the guide below to help you get registered directly with the Pennsylvania agencies or use Mosey to do it.

 Use Mosey to register for sales tax in Pennsylvania.

-Pennsylvania Sales Tax Setup for LLC, LLP, Corporation
+Pennsylvania Sales Tax Setup for Corporation, LLC, LLP, Professional Corporation, PLLC

 1. Create a myPATH account